What is asset financing? Search offers through our partner FUNDING XCHANGE

 Hire purchase agreements generally last between one and six years.
 This method involves you paying a deposit as well as fixed monthly instalments for the agreed term.

 Equipment leasing: This makes for a straightforward leasing agreement in which you rent the assets you need, but do not own them at the end of the term.

 Leasing asset finance agreements involve the lender buying assets, such as agricultural or haulage equipment, and leasing them to you for a fixed monthly sum.
 You can therefore access the assets you need without visibly borrowing money or using up your capital.

-The advantages of asset financing include:
+Advantages of asset financing

 What are the disadvantages?